dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Non-Separability was one of the earliest properties of hybrid digital signatures to be discussed [HYBRIDSIG].
-It was defined as the guarantee that an adversary cannot simply “remove” one of the component signatures without evidence left behind.
+It was defined as the guarantee that an adversary cannot simply "remove" one of the component signatures without evidence left behind.
 For example, there are artifacts that a carefully designed verifier may be able to identify, or that are identifiable in later audits.
 This was later termed Weak Non-Separability (WNS)